Muphet/Party-Finder/README.md

 ## 🙏 Contributing

-**I do not and will never however make Party Finder gated behind a paywall and its core features will always be available to everyone.**
+**I do not and will never make Party Finder gated behind a paywall and its core features will always be available to everyone.**

 On top of this, there are server hosting costs to cover.